 If you didn’t use the parchment paper, let your loaf cool for at least 10 minutes before removing it from the pan.
 Do so gently!

-Serve your perfect, tasty chocolate chip banana bread for breakfast, dessert, or a pick me up snack!
+Serve your perfect, tasty plant based banana bread for breakfast, dessert, or a midday snack!

-Once cooled, you may keep it at room temperature for 2-3 days tightly wrapped and covered.
+Once cooled, you may keep your plant based banana bread at room temperature for 2-3 days tightly wrapped and covered.

 I doubt you’ll be able to keep it longer than that, but if you have some amazing self control (and please teach me your ways) store it in the fridge for up to 1 week.